 All concert proceeds will go to Dave Wickerham.
 Adults $25, Members $20, Students $5.
 You may purchase tickets online here, call to reserve: 724 659-3153 or pay by cash or check at the door.
 ARCA is grateful to Board members Constance Hambrick Rennard and Ron Rennard for their sponsorship contribution of this concert.

-Immediately following the concert, audience members will have a chance to greet Dave at the post-concert reception in the Red Brick Gallery from 4:00 to 6:00 PM on Main Street in Foxburg coinciding with the new exhibit of artists Jason Floyd Lewis and Mark DeWalt.
+Immediately following the concert, audience members will have a chance to greet Dave and Rhonda at the post-concert reception at the back of Lincoln Hall.

 About the Artist